-While it might be rare for any application to use all these features at the same time, the ability to pick and choose which of them are needed without leaving the MagicQ product family makes it an extremely flexible and powerful choice in lighting control.
+The ability to pick and choose which of them are needed makes the MagicQ product family an extremely flexible and powerful choice in lighting control.

 Convenience in Wiring Topology

 Network-based Output Options

 MagicQ supports output via Art-Net (1,2,3,4) in both broadcast and unicast mode.
 Art-Net lighting control protocol is supported by over 220 manufacturers worldwide.
 Two separate unicast addresses can be set up per Universe.

 MagicQ can also receive in ArtNet, Pathport, sACN amd Shownet data for capture into the console or for merging operations.
 This allows MagicQ consoles to work side-by-side with other lighting controllers to facilitate special touring situations and festivals.

 Networking Multiple MagicQ Devices

-Net Sessions allow multiple MagicQ consoles and MagicQ PC/Mac systems to operate together on a network with one console being the Master and the others Slaves.
+Net Sessions allow multiple MagicQ consoles to operate together on a network with one console being the Master and the others Slaves.
 This approach allows for the largest rigs to be broken up into manageable chunks for multiple programmers to work on at the same time, and later consolidated for operation back into a more streamlined hardware profile.

 MagicQ supports synchronising of show file data between consoles so that one console on the network acts as a master console with the master show file whilst slave consoles synchronise to that show data.
 Programming changes can be made on any of the consoles with the show file on the master being updated and then all other systems synchronised to the master.